 The association gives students with a strong interest in industrial hygiene valuable exposure to the field through invited speakers and participation at local and regional AIHA meetings.
 National site: http://www.georgiaaiha.org/

 Georgia Environmental Health Association and National Environmental Health Association

 The National Environmental Health Association (NEHA) is a national professional society for environmental health practitioners, which was established in 1937.
 Currently the association has 5,000 members and offers a variety of programs that reflect the association's mission: "to advance the environmental health and protection professional for the purpose of providing a healthful environment for all."
 GEHA is the regional affiliate of NEHA

 Future Health Promoters Club

-Do you want to get to know your professors, have an impact on campus and in the community, AND be apart of an organization that will look great on your resume?
+Do you want to get to know your professors, have an impact on campus and in the community, AND be a part of an organization that will look great on your resume?
 FHP is a great way to get involved on campus while promoting better health education and healthier lifestyle choices.
-In this club you will be able to take part of numerous volunteer opportunities, hear guest speakers about important health related occupations and internships while building relationships with the Health Promotion Faculty and Staff.
+In this club you will be able to take part in numerous volunteer opportunities, hear from guest speakers about important health related occupations and internships while building relationships with the Health Promotion Faculty and Staff.
 Health Promotion and Behavior majors and Public Health Minors welcome!
-Email: firstname.lastname@example.org for more information!
+Email: email@example.com for more information!

 Association of Teachers of Preventive Medicine